Newton AbbotRiver Lemon | Stover Canal

 Newton Abbot is a traditional market town in Devon holding Markets on Wednesdays and Saturdays.
 The indoor market is open every day except Sundays.

-Recent improvements to the town center include pedestrianisation and access for mobility scooters.
+Recent improvements to the town center include pedestrianisation, access for mobility scooters and a covered area in Market Walk.

 Newton Abbot is located in Devon to the south east of Dartmoor where the River Teign and the River Lemon converge.
 The town nettles between Knowles Hill on the northern side and Wolborough Hill on the southern side.